Accessible voice control survey software

 This study is ongoing, and we don’t expect results for some time.
 So far we’ve tracked these benchmarks internally:

-- >95% accuracy for spoken answers on first ask.
+- Over 95% accuracy for spoken answers on the first attempt.

 - A modest 70% speed reduction when compared to a visual survey.

-- Support for the vast majority of phones, PCs and Macs.
+- Widespread support for a variety of devices, including phones, PCs, and Macs.

 - Complete anonymity: all speech encoding occurs on device, while end-to-end encrypted results transmit to a single workstation.